Mitch Mitchell: Drum sets

 Mitchell debuted with the Hendrix Experience playing a Premier drum kit in England and Europe in 1967.
 When the Experience came to the US for the Monterey Pop Music Festival in June 1967 Mitchell was playing that same set.
 Later in the summer, Mitchell switched to a Ludwig drum set and stayed with Ludwig through the rest of the year, 1967, and continued with Ludwig in 1968 and 1969.
 In 1970, Mitchell switched to a double-bass Gretsch Drums set, his last year with the Hendrix Experience.
 With the exception of the 1969 Woodstock Music Festival, during which he played a Rodgers Powertone snare drum, during his time with the JHE, Mitch played a Ludwig Supraphonic 400, a 5- by 14-inch metal snare drum.
 Much later, and until his untimely passing, he played DW drums.

+On April 11, 1969, Mitchell played with Jimi in Dorton Arena, in Raleigh, NC, using George Hayman Drums.

 Other projects

 In December 1968, Mitchell played with the Dirty Mac, an impromptu band assembled for The Rolling Stones Rock and Roll Circus.
 Others included John Lennon as vocalist and rhythm guitarist "Winston Leg-Thigh"; Yoko Ono providing improvised primal screams; Eric Clapton as guitarist, and Keith Richards as bassist.
 The group recorded a cover of "Yer Blues" as well as a jam called "Whole Lotta Yoko".
 While working with Hendrix from late 1969 until early 1970, Mitchell also collaborated with the Jack Bruce and Friends band fronted by ex-Cream bassist/vocalist Jack Bruce, with keyboardist Mike Mandel and jazz-fusion guitarist and future the Eleventh House frontman Larry Coryell.